Skip to main content

 This feature works by linking a user’s onboarding verification result to a unique identifier from your platform.

-During the onboarding flow, include the URL parameter: cui This stands for Company Unique Identifier.
-The cui value should be a unique reference from your platform that can be used to identify the user or account.
+The cui (Company Unique Identifier) value should be a unique reference from your platform that can be used to identify the user or account.
 For example:

 • account ID